schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 #### Adding a logo

-It is possible to add raster images like `.jpg` or `.png` using the built in `pdf.image()` method from PDFKit.
-Take a look at the [original PDFKit documentation](http://pdfkit.org/docs/images.html) for further details on that.
+It is possible to add raster images like `.jpg` or `.png` using the built in `image()` method from PDFKit.
+Take a look at the [PDFKit documentation](http://pdfkit.org/docs/images.html) for further details on that.

 If you have your logo as a vector graphic like `.svg`, it is better to include it as such, to benefit from the lossless scalability of vector images.
 Unfortunately, by default, we can't just include the `.svg` image as a whole, we have to include each vector path separately.
 But there is a npm module called [SVG-to-PDFKit](https://github.com/alafr/SVG-to-PDFKit) that aims to make this possible.